Iced Tea Cupcakes with Lemon Frosting Recipe

 Iced Tea Cupcakes with Lemon Frosting is a homemade cupcake recipe made from sweet iced tea!

-These cute cupcakes with lemon and sweet tea flavors are perfect for summer BBQs and parties!
+These cute cupcakes with lemon and sweet tea flavors are perfect for summer BBQs and parties.
 Your guests will love these deliciously fun lemon cupcakes!
-Iced tea cupcakes switch up the classic cupcake recipes you’re used to!

-A fun fact of the day if you didn’t already know is that an Arnold Palmer (iced tea and lemonade) is actually named after the American golfer, Arnold Palmer, if you hadn’t guessed that already.
+A fun fact of the day if you didn’t already know is that an Arnold Palmer (iced tea and lemonade) is actually named after the American golfer, Arnold Palmer.
 Apparently he used to drink that combination at home and ordered it from the bar at the U.S. open in 1960.
 It has become legendary ever since.

 When Arnold Palmer would order his signature drink, he would say “I’ll have a Mr. Palmer.”
 In his hometown they would just serve it to him without being asked because they said he shouldn’t have to order his own drink named after him.